ignatiusbill/react-native-peldaws/README.md

 # react-native-peldaws
 Mobile version of PELDAWS.
-Developed in React Native
+Developed in React Native.

+Note: React Native projects can be compiled to an iOS or Android app.
+I don't have an iPhone, so I've only tested this on my OnePlus 5/Nexus 5 (Android).

 ## Setup